msisler99/circleci-terraform/README.md

 The Terraform logic will occur when something is commited to the GitHub repository.

 ### Reviewing the running results of a commit:
-- Commit a change to the repository, for demonstration purposes, modify the variables.tf file and change the value of the EC2 instance variabl type
+- Commit a change to the repository, for demonstration purposes, modify the variables.tf file and change the value of the EC2_instance_type from "t2.micro" to "t2.small" or vice versa basedon it's current value.
+-